 Highlighting a major challenge that one third of women in the country cannot read or write, Naidu said that women’s empowerment is a key factor in determining the country’s growth and development.

 “I believe that education is the best way to empower women,” the vice president said, adding, “We still have formidable challenges in our country.
 One third of our women cannot read and write.
-Women enrolment in higher educational institutions is far less than men.
+Women enrollment in higher educational institutions is far less than men.
 These gender gaps need to be bridged.”

 He urged all the citizens of the country to come forward and strategically work together to become a developed nation.